In MQTT the process of sending messages is called publishing, and to receive messages an MQTT client must subscribe to an MQTT topic.

 When you subscribe to a topics you also need to set the QOS of the topic subscription.

 The QOS levels and their meaning are the same as those for the published messages.

 When you subscribe to a topic or topics you are effectively telling the broker to send you messages on that topic.

 To send messages to a client the broker uses the same publish mechanism as used by the client.

 You can subscribe to multiple topics using two wildcard characters (+ and #) as discussed in the understanding MQTT topics tutorial.

-All subscriptions are acknowledged by the broker using a subscription acknowledge message that includes a packet identifier that can be used to verify the subscription.
+All subscriptions are acknowledged by the broker using a subscription acknowledge message that includes a packet identifier that can be used to verify the success of the subscription.

 Q- Can a MQTT broker subscribe to an MQTT client?

-Q- Will received messages have the same QOS as the QOS the subscription.
+Q- Will received messages have the same QOS as the QOS of the subscription.

 A- Not necessarily as it depends on the QOS of the published message.